monk-io/docs/docs/lifecycle/cluster-operate-1.md

     monk cluster shrink

-Upon running this command, Monk will look for idle (not running any containers) instances in the cluster and terminate them.
+Upon running this command, MonkOS will look for idle (not running any containers) instances in the cluster and terminate them.

 :::caution warning

 The instances will be terminated.

-Monk will not back up the storage of the instances it terminates.
+MonkOS will not back up the storage of the instances it terminates.
 Use `shrink` with caution and make sure that you've backed up your data first if you'd like to keep it.

 :::